jtmoon79/coverlovin2/README.md

 _Sonos_ systems will use file `folder.jpg` for album cover art (if available).

 _Winamp_ will use file `cover.jpg` for album cover art (if available).

-coverlovin2 could be used as a module but was not designed for it.

 coverlovin2 is a practice project for sake of the author catching up to changes in the Python Universe and the github Universe.<br/>